March 1 – May 29, 2017

 Festival fun includes special displays and interactive areas for kids.

 - Music Garden Melodies Playground: Along the Imagination Walkway between Future World and World Showcase this play area will include interactive drums, chimes, and xylophones where children can create their own musical sounds or have fun at the innovative outdoor playground.
 The area will also debut debut featuring topiaries of the Fab Five with “band leader” Mickey Mouse plus Minnie Mouse, Goofy, Pluto and Donald Duck.
 There’s even a shaded area for parents to sit and relax.

-- Butterflies on the Go gives the opportunity to see up to 10 species of butterlies up close.
+- Butterflies on the Go gives the opportunity to see up to 10 species of butterflies up close.
 Stand still and the butterflies will come very close for a visit.

 - Preschool Scavenger Hunt: Print the map at home and let your little ones search for the topiaries featuring their favorite characters.